gene-git/wg-client/README.rst

 New or Interesting
 ==================

+  * As root *--status* now shows ssh/resolv for all users if they have ssh/resolv monitor

   * Auto fix of resolv.conf (new option *--fix-dns-auto-start*)

     Network refresh often happens after sleep/resume (e.g. laptop lid close/open) or